Kimeon836/A-star-path-visualizer/README.md

 # A-star-path-visualizer
 A python visualization of the A* path finding algorithm.
 It allows you to pick your start, end location and make obstacles and then view the process of finding the shortest path.
-You can also choose to include or exclude dialognal movement.
+You can also choose to include or exclude diagonal movement.
 # Requirements
 - Python 3.x
 - Tkinter